dharamalaviya/CLI_Quiz_App/README.md

 # CLI_Quiz_App
-The CLI Quiz App using Node.js which test your knowledge of OOPs concepts.
+This is a CLI Quiz App using Node.js which tests your knowledge on OOPs concepts.
 ## Want to play this game?
 [Click here](https://replit.com/@DharaMalaviya/CLIQuizApp#index.js) to play it!
 ## Question Credits